benbrastmckie/VSCodium/README.md

 On MacOS, the `PATH/TO/` should be `~/Library/Application Support/Code/User`.
 The `ls` command should show the `settings.json` file.
-Next remove this file with:
+If you have made extensive changes to `settings.json` that you want to preserve, you can create a backup with:

 ```
-rm settings.json
+mv settings.json save.settings.json
 ls -a
 ```

-In order to replace this file, click `Fork` in the top right of this repository.
-You will be presented with the choice to make yourself the owner which you should accept.
-There is no need to include other branches besides the master branch which will be selected by default.
-Do not select "Keep this repository private" unless you want to setup an SSH key (not a bad idea but requires another [few steps](##SSH-Key)) or want to type in you password every time.
-It is also nice to keep configuration files public so that you can easily share them with others.

-Once you have forked the repository, you can click the `Code` button in the fork that you have created (you should see your username in the address).
+Click the `Code` button in the fork that you created previously (you should see your username in the address).
-If you have setup an SSH Key, you can select the SSH address, copying it to the clipboard.
+If you have an SSH Key (see [SSH Key](##SSH-Key) below), you can select the SSH address, copying it to the clipboard.
 Otherwise, copy the HTTPS address to the clipboard.

 Now initialize git, link the remote repository, and pull down its contents by running each of the following commands: